Agassiz family: Family history

 Arthur's daughter Aldine Agassiz married the clergyman Charles Benjamin Tayler.

-David Louis's younger son was James John Charles Agassiz (1772–1858) was a Commander in the Royal Navy and was known for his gallantry in command of HMS Hound off the coast of Estaples, when he sent fire ships in amongst the French fleet.
+David Louis's younger son was James John Charles Agassiz (1772–1858) was a Commander in the Royal Navy and was known for his gallantry in command of HMS Hound off the coast of Étaples, when he sent fire ships in amongst the French fleet.
 He was praised in despatches by Admiral Lord Nelson.

 James John Charles Agassiz's elder son Lewis Agassiz (1793–1866) served in the Royal Marines and was leading one of the firing parties into Washington D.C. as part of the burning of Washington during the War of 1812.
-The Agassiz family was granted a Coat of Arms, depicting a torch for this action.
+The Agassiz family was granted a coat of arms, depicting a torch for this action.
+He also fought in the Battle of Fort Peter.
 After he left the Royal Marines, Lewis Agassiz wrote A Journey to Switzerland, a travel book describing his family's travels in Europe back to his ancestral home.
 He continued to travel widely, becoming a friend of the King of Prussia who was godfather to one of his children and who bought another a commission in the British Army.
 Lewis Agassiz lived in the last years of his life at Stour Lodge, Bradfield, Essex.

 His eldest surviving son, Lewis Nunn Agassiz, also had a military career, but went on to become a pioneer in Canada.
 He and his family founded the town of Agassiz, British Columbia.
 Lewis Nunn Agassiz's daughter, Margaret Eliza Florence Askin Agassiz, later wrote an account of pioneer life titled Memories of a Pioneer Life in British Columbia: A Short History of the Agassiz Family.

 Lewis Agassiz's other children included the Rev. Rodolph Agassiz (d 1899), Rector of Radnage, who married Matilda Isabella Shafto, granddaughter of Sir Cuthbert Shafto of Bavington Hall, Northumberland, from whom the Canadian mountain biker Graham Agassiz descends, and Alfred Agassiz, who emigrated to New Zealand and has many descendants among the Te Whakatohea tribe of the Māori.

 The Agassiz family is now scattered throughout the world, in Switzerland, the United Kingdom, Canada, United States, Australia and New Zealand.
 However, the name is extremely rare, with only a few dozen Agassiz families existing.